 Summary

-The third-generation Mini hatch John Cooper Works is a hot-hatch variant of the regular three-door Mini hatchback, a step above the well-known Mini Cooper S version.
+The third-generation Mini hatch John Cooper Works was a hot-hatch variant of the regular three-door Mini hatchback, a step above the well-known Mini Cooper S version.

-Sometimes simply referred to as the ‘Mini John Cooper Works’, The Mini hatch JCW first appeared in UK dealerships in Summer 2015, and was given a small facelift along with the rest of the Mini hatch range in Spring 2019.
+Sometimes simply referred to as the ‘Mini John Cooper Works’, the Mini hatch JCW first appeared in UK dealerships in Summer 2015, and was given a small facelift along with the rest of the Mini hatch range in Spring 2019.
+Along with the standard Mini hatch, the Mini JCW was reitred in 2024, making way for the new Mini Cooper range which will reportedly included JCW variants in the near future.

-Only one engine spec is available, a 2.0-litre four-cylinder petrol engine providing 228hp to reach a top speed of 153mph.
-Customers can choose either a six-speed manual or six-speed automatic transmission.
+Only one engine spec was available, a 2.0-litre four-cylinder petrol engine providing 228hp to reach a top speed of 153mph.
+Customers could choose either a six-speed manual or six-speed automatic transmission.

 The Mini hatch John Cooper Works recieved plenty of acclaim from the UK media when it first arrived on the scene in 2015, with Auto Trader concluding back then that, “Few rivals have the JCW’s image, character or downright cheekiness, and for many buyers, that’ll be the deal-sealer.
 If you can afford it, you’ll absolutely love it.”

-Despite many newer hot hatch rivals launching in the UK since then, the Mini hatch JCW still stands up well to the competition.
-Car called it “sensational to drive” back in 2015, and says today that “… it still is, remaining such a hoot to drive you forgive it for being a bit too firm around town.”
+Despite many newer hot hatch rivals launching in the UK during its nine-year lifespan, and the JCW still stood up well to the competition until its retirement.
+Car called it “sensational to drive” back in 2015, and said years later that “… it still is, remaining such a hoot to drive you forgive it for being a bit too firm around town.”

-Besides questions about the cramped nature of the cabin, the main sticking point reviewers continually reference is the price of this Mini hot hatch, particularly as it costs around £7,500 more than its principal rival and class leader, the Ford Fiesta ST.
+Besides questions about the cramped nature of the cabin, the main sticking point reviewers continually referenced was the price of this Mini hot hatch, particularly as it cost around £7,500 more than its principal rival and class leader, the Ford Fiesta ST.

-If you are set on buying a Mini, Autocar points out that there are better value options within the Mini hatch range too, “For a lot of drivers, the Cooper S delivers 99% of the fun for a saving of around £5,000.”
+If you are set on buying a Mini, Autocar pointed out that there were better value options within the Mini hatch range too, “For a lot of drivers, the Cooper S delivers 99% of the fun for a saving of around £5,000.”
+No longer on sale, the Mini hatch John Cooper Works holds a Used Car Expert Rating of C with a score of 60%.

 Mini hatch JCW highlights